heislercreative/todo-list-client/README.md

 ## Code of Conduct

-Everyone interacting in the Ultimate Moviegoers Guide project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/heislercreative/todo-list-client/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Todo List Client project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/heislercreative/todo-list-client/blob/master/CODE_OF_CONDUCT.md).